 There are actually several types of MIDI keyboards:

-Both types of keyboards if they have MIDI or USB connectors, can be used to control music programs on computers, the difference being that one has built-in sound features and can be played normally to, while the other only sends signals without sounds meaning the sounds must be embedded in the computer or in other audio equipment connected in the MIDI system.
+Both types of keyboards if they have MIDI or USB connectors, can be used to control music programs on computers, the difference being that one has built-in sound features and can be played normally, while the other only send signals without sounds meaning the sounds must be embedded in the computer or in other audio equipment connected in the MIDI system.